-Start from Azure Admincenter
+Start from the Azure Admincenter

 Press activate at the top left

-Wait until activation is complete.
+Wait for the activation to complete.

 Practical test in Outlook Online

-Open your Outlook online via: https://outlook.office.com/mail/inbox
+Open your Outlook online at: https://outlook.office.com/mail/inbox

-Create a test e-mail, and use a label that protection has checked ✓.
+Create a test email, and use a label that has protection checked ✓.

-Test via the receiver
+Test through the receiver

 Press read this message on the recipient's side.

-Provide access if required.
+Provide access as needed.